Meet Plastic Surgeon Christine Fisher, MD, FACS

 Serving Austin, TX and Beyond

-Dr. Christine Fisher is a board-certified plastic surgeon specializing in breast reconstruction techniques for breast cancer patients using perforator flaps, such as DIEP flaps, and in cosmetic surgery of the breast and body.
-For appropriate candidates who are experiencing lymphedema after breast cancer treatment, she also offers lymphatic surgery, including lymphovenous anastomosis and lymph node transfer.
-She was named a 2017 Texas Super Doctor®.
+Dr. Christine Fisher is a board-certified plastic surgeon and fellow of the American College of Surgeons specializing in breast reconstruction techniques for breast cancer patients using perforator flaps, such as DIEP flaps, and in cosmetic surgery of the breast and body.
+She is also on faculty at Dell Medical School at The University of Texas at Austin.
+She was named a 2017 Texas Super Doctor®, and has been a Castle Connolly Top Doctor® since 2020.
+She has also been named a Top Doctor by Austin Monthly and Austin Woman since 2018.

 Dr. Fisher is committed to providing the same care to her patients that she would want for her own family.
 Her goal is to provide personalized, compassionate care while safely achieving the best possible aesthetic outcome for each patient.